TheFlyingBadger/unraid-templates/README.md

 The excellent [willfarrell/autoheal](https://hub.docker.com/r/willfarrell/autoheal) container which (in the absence of Docker native support for it) will restart any docker containers which find themselves in an "unhealthy" state.

-**a)** Apply the label autoheal=true to your container to have it watched.
+**a)** Apply the label `autoheal=true` to your container to have it watched.

 **b)** Set ENV `AUTOHEAL_CONTAINER_LABEL=all` to watch all running containers.

 **c)** Set ENV `AUTOHEAL_CONTAINER_LABEL` to existing label name that has the value true.

 Note: You must apply HEALTHCHECK to your docker images first.
-See https://docs.docker.com/engine/reference/builder/#healthcheck for details.
+See [Docker doco](https://docs.docker.com/engine/reference/builder/#healthcheck) for details.

 **ENV Defaults**